Fosuna-code/Mathe/docs/blueprint.md

 - Subtle animations for loading states and transitions to enhance the user experience.

 ## Original User Request:
-Create a chat bot trained with open ai api and a reinforcement learning to car selling
+Create a chat bot trained with open ai api and a reinforcement learning to math teaching